Fitchburg, MA Personal Injury Lawyer

 Economic and non-economic damages are designed to put the plaintiff as close to where they were prior to an accident as possible.
 On the other hand, punitive damages are meant to punish the defendant for especially bad conduct.

-Courts usually award punitive damages when they want to send a message to other parties like the defendant that they should not partake in similar dangerous behavior.
+Courts usually award punitive damages when they want to send a message to other parties similar to the defendant that they should not partake in similar dangerous behavior.

 Comparative Negligence in Fitchburg, MA